-You might book him more for his lighting rig, his dancefloor or because, after chatting to him, you get a good feeling about him.
+If you’re booking a DJ, you might book him more for his lighting rig, his dancefloor or because, after chatting with him, you get a good feeling about him.

-You’ll also want to know if he’s funny, insured, polite, suitably dressed, able to interact with all of your guests/clients/family, reliable, has appropriate paperwork and booking agreements in place.
+You’ll also want to know if he’s funny, insured, polite, replies to your emails, will be suitably dressed, able to interact with all of your guests/clients/family, is reliable, has appropriate paperwork and booking agreements in place.